Tying Soft Hackles with Ptarmigan Part 1

 Rock Ptarmigan has the same variegated hackles but naturally dusky brown, which I use

 for March Browns, BWOs, and caddis patterns.
-If you are desperately looking for partridge feathers of any quality, you really need to purchase skins; the loose feathers are always a crap shoot.
+If you are desperately looking for partridge feathers of any quality, you really need to purchase skins; the loose feathers are always a crap shoot, but there are some excellent alternatives.
 Ptarmigan is very accessible and, again, in my opinion, as good, if not better, a fiber to use for soft hackles.
 Give it a whirl, you will be pleasantly surprised!

 POPULAR POSTS